Low-Rank Estimation of Nonlinear Panel Data Models

 We report our estimation results in Table~\ref{tab:logit_rc_comparison}.
 Model~A corresponds to the conventional panel logit specification with individual fixed effects, as defined in~\eqref{emp:eq1}, and serves as the benchmark.
 It is estimated using the conditional maximum likelihood approach following \citet{ma_nonfinancial_2019}.
 In contrast, Model~B adopts the specification in~\eqref{emp:eq2}, which extends the benchmark by allowing for random coefficients on lagged valuation measures and by incorporating interactive fixed effects.
 The rank of the interactive component is estimated using the procedure described in~\eqref{ref:r}; the first-step estimation yields an estimated rank of $\hat{r} = 2$.
 Accordingly, Table~\ref{tab:logit_rc_comparison} reports the second-step estimates, including the means and standard deviations of the random coefficients.

-In general, the results re-confirm the importance of market valuations in shaping joint financing decisions of firms and are consistent with economic intuition: firms are more likely to simultaneously issue equity and retire debt when the cost of debt is high (e.g., elevated bond spreads or expected excess returns) and the cost of equity is low (e.g., a low V/P ratio or low expected excess equity returns).
+In general, the results reconfirm the importance of market valuations in shaping joint financing decisions of firms and are consistent with economic intuition: firms are more likely to simultaneously issue equity and retire debt when the cost of debt is high (e.g., elevated bond spreads or expected excess returns) and the cost of equity is low (e.g., a low V/P ratio or low expected excess equity returns).